Today’s readings (click below to open in new tab/window):

 Psalms 12; 146, Numbers 35:1-3, 9-15, 30-34, Romans 8:31-39, Matthew 23:13-26

-Better to worship in an outhouse crowded with the meek than a cathedral packed with hypocrites.
+Better to worship in an outhouse crowded with the shopworn meek than a cathedral packed with gleaming hypocrites.

-Christians are taught to be nice to each other, but nice is not the same as just.
-Nice transfers abusive clergy; just disciplines them.
+Christians are often taught to be nice to each other, but nice is not the same as just.
+Nice transfers abusive clergy without causing a commotion; just disciplines them.
 Nice prevents us from calling someone out for discriminating; just knows embarrassment is not worse than discrimination.
-Nice makes sure the cup is shiny, just makes sure the cup is safe.
+Nice makes sure the cup is polished, just makes sure the contents are safe.
 We don’t need the world to think we are nice; we need to show the world that even when we are flawed, we strive for the just.

 Comfort: You are allowed to speak up.